Iran turns to barter for food as sanctions cripple imports

 "I can confirm that Singaporean firms have stopped.
 We don't want to go anywhere near Iran at this moment, it is too risky," said a trader with a listed Singaporean firm that ships Indonesian palm oil cargoes to the Middle East and Iran.

 A trading source from Saudi Arabia whose firm runs a 16,000-tonne-a-year plant that refines food oil in Iran said the sector was barely operating.
-A margarine factory owner in Tehran told Reuters on Wednesday he expected to halt production within months because of a shortage of raw materials.
+A margarine factory owner in Tehran told Reuters Wednesday he expected to halt production within months because of a shortage of raw materials.

 The impact could be felt in a Tehran pastry shop.

-"We are going bankrupt and probably will be closed within weeks," said the owner on Thursday.
+"We are going bankrupt and probably will be closed within weeks," said the owner Thursday.
 "All my ingredients come from abroad.
 Either the prices suddenly doubled or they stopped being shipped.
 We are doomed."

 While the United States and Europe lack the authority without the United Nations to ban dealings by other countries with Iran, their measures can raise the cost of doing business so much that it is no longer profitable for traders.